znuny/Znuny-Search/README.md

 Elasticsearch should work for CustomerSearch in the system, if it's not enabled/connected it will fallback to DB module.

-Standard Search API (Kernel::System::Search->Search(..)) for CustomerUser will work regardless of this configuration.
+Standard Search API (Kernel::System::Search->Search(..)) for CustomerUser also needs this configuration.

+If event handlers for "CustomerUser" data is not used in the system, it is possible to synchronize data with daemon task: "Daemon::SchedulerCronTaskManager::Task###CustomEngineSynchronizeData" which is disabled by default.